chef/chef-web-docs/content/ruby.md

 - directories: `foo/bar` (if specific to component), `foo` (if not).
     For example: `/var/log/foo/bar`.

-Name attributes after the recipe in which they are primarily used. e.g.
+Name attributes after the recipe in which they are primarily used. for example `node['postgresql']['server']`.
-`node['postgresql']['server']`.

 ### Parameter Order